lgpcappiello/lgpcappiello.github.io/index.md

 # About

 Applied Statistics Ph.D. candidate working under the supervision of Dr. Xinping Cui at the University of California, Riverside with support from Dr. Zhiwei Zhang at the National Cancer Institute.
-My research focuses on applying machine learning methods to evidence synthesis problems in causal inference.
+My research focuses on applying semi-parametric / machine learning methods to evidence synthesis problems in causal inference.
+In plain language, this involves inferring treatment effects when placebo-controlled trials are not available in the current population.
+This can occur, for example, when there are ethical concerns related to witholding treatment.

 ## Github